-Label-Aid Systems, a leading supplier of custom labels, decals, and tags, offers a wide selection of high temperature label options.
+Label-Aid Systems, a leading supplier of custom high-temperature labels, decals, and tags, offers a wide selection of high-temperature labels and chemical resistant label options.
 Polyester is generally considered the best material for applications in temperatures up to 300° F.

 We also offer specialty options for higher temperature applications.
-Common uses for high temperature labels include electronics, steel, aluminum, aerospace, and machinery industries.
-Common uses of high temperature labels include product identification and the presentation of safety information.
+Common industry applications for high-temperature labels include electronics, steel, aluminum, aerospace, and machinery industries.
+Common uses for custom high-temperature labels include product identification and the presentation of safety information.
 High temp labels must be constructed with durable materials that won’t melt or otherwise disintegrate in extreme heat.
 In addition, these high-performance products should resist breakdown when exposed to industrial chemicals.

-Label-aid offers high temperature labels in several materials that are well suited for industrial and electronic applications:
+Label-aid offers custom high-temperature labels in several materials that are well suited for industrial and electronic applications:

 - Polyester - Polyester labels are the most common label material for high-temperature applications.
 This material can sustain temperatures up to 300° F.

 - Thermogard® – This high-temperature label is ideal for printed circuit boards (PCB), and is available as an acrylic or silicone adhesive with a paper or polyester liner.
 Thermogard® labels are halogen-free, are compliant with RoHS and other industry-wide specifications, and are manufactured in a multitude of colors.
 This material can sustain temperatures from 400° F up to 1,000° F.